-The term 'Due Process' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Due Process' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Due Process refers to the requirements of the law that state a country has to respect its citizens’ legal rights.
 This right of man offsets the powers of the nation’s laws of the land.
 It safeguards individuals from them.
 As governments elect to harm or suppress a individual without proceeding according to the law’s proper course, experts call this a violation of the due process.
 Such violations transgress the sacred idea of the rule of law for which democratic societies are famous.

 The idea of Due Process limits both the power of the laws and the proceedings of courts and actions of law enforcement.
 It allows legislators, judges and others to guarantee and pass judgment on what constitutes liberty, justice, and fair play.
 This interpretation of the concept has been fraught with controversy over the centuries.
 This legal right is originally drawn from the Magna Carts (Great Charter) document of England.
 Ironically modern day British constitutional law does not specifically treat it with the same high regard as does the American ideas behind this Due Process.
 The American idea contains a number of ideas neither found in the original medieval or modern versions in England.
 This is to say that English common law and American law slowly diverged over the past more than two centuries.
 It has not been upheld in cases of English law, while it did become an important part of the United States’ Constitution.